vitroid/GenIce/README.md

 Ice names with double quotations are not experimentally verified.

 You can prepare your own ice structures.
 Create a folder named `lattices` in the current working directory and put the plugins in it.
-GenIce 1.0 no longer refers the files in `~/.genice` folder.

 [cif2ice](https://github.com/vitroid/cif2ice) is a tool to retrieve a cif file of zeolite from [IZA structure database](http://www.iza-structure.org/databases) and prepare a lattice